-Jesse Williams' Quotes About Sara Drew Leaving 'Grey's Anatomy' Will Destroy You
+Jesse Williams Opens Up About Sarah Drew Leaving 'Grey's Anatomy' & It Will Destroy You

 Jesse Williams is just as bummed as you are about April Kepner no longer being on TV each week.
 The actor and on-screen ex to the longtime character opened up about what it feels like stop working with a co-star after teaming up together for nearly 10 years.
 Yup — Jesse Williams' quotes about Sarah Drew leaving Grey's Anatomy will leave you heartbroken all over again.
 It's so hard to say goodbye.

 "I mean, the whole thing is sad.
 It’s unfortunate," Jesse (aka Grey's Jackson Avery) told Entertainment Tonight.
 "That’s my partner, my road dog, so it was unpleasant, but she’s such a professional and did such incredible work down to the last frame and I’m really proud to have had our time together."

 Drew and Williams both entered the Grey's Anatomy group back in 2009 as the show entered its sixth season, so they've been through a lot together.
 It's still hard to imagine a television world that has Jackson without April...
 Drew and fellow castmate Jessica Capshaw (Dr. Arizona Robbins) announced their departure from the medical drama last March.

 Creator Shonda Rhimes weighed in on their exits following the news, highlighting their impact on the television landscape throughout their time on Grey's: